yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-As you see, we can pass in our component two attributes: `title`, `number`.
+As you can see, we can pass our component two attributes: `title` and `number`.
-If we have something in `number` shows that number, if it is empty shows three dots.
+If we are passed a value for `number`, we show that number, otherwise we show three dots.

-Our template is ready, we can use it in our `app/templates/admin/seeder.hbs`
+Our component template is ready.
+We can use it in `app/templates/admin/seeder.hbs`.

 ``` handlebars
 <!-- app/templates/admin/seeder.hbs -->